Professor of Comparative Religion

 “The Female Guru: Guru, Gender and the Path of Personal Experience,” pp. 113-132 in Jacob Copeman and Aya Ikegame, eds., The Guru in South Asia: New Interdisciplinary Perspectives.
 London: Routledge, 2012.

-Special Section on “Feminist Theory and the Study of South Asian Religions” in the Journal of Feminist Studies in Religion 24:1 (Sp 2008): 5-71.
-Convener and Contributor of Introduction and Article, “Chosen Moments: Mediation and Direct Experience in the Life of the Classical Tamil Saint, Karaikkal Ammaiyar” (pp. 5-11, 11-31).
-Available through Project MUSE.
+Special Section on “Feminist Theory and the Study of South Asian Religions” in the Journal of Feminist Studies in Religion 24:1 (Sp 2008): 5-71 (also available through Project MUSE).
+Convener and Contributor of Introduction and Article, “Chosen Moments: Mediation and Direct Experience in the Life of the Classical Tamil Saint, Karaikkal Ammaiyar” (pp. 5-11, 11-31); these two articles were reprinted in Pamela Klaussen, ed., Women and Religion (Routledge, 2009).

-Read prizewinning journalist Kurt Streeter’s Los Angeles Times article on female guru Ammachi
+Read prizewinning journalist Kurt Streeter’s Los Angeles Times article, “Embracing the Love of Amma, the Hugging Saint,” on female guru Ammachi/Mata Amritanandamayi/Amma (2010).

 The Embodiment of Bhakti.
 Oxford University Press, 1999.
 Author (Karen Pechilis Prentiss)